Rock the Ballet at the Peacock Theatre

 Upon leaving, praise could be heard from some of the audience – maybe they are now fans of the tip-toe dance.
 But when it comes to this form of art, one is not convinced.

-Rock the Ballet is at the Peacock Theatre until 28th June 2014, for further information or to book visit here.
+Rock the Ballet is at the Peacock Theatre until 28th June 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Rock the Ballet here: